 History

-Establishment of the Group and development of business foundation for expansion of Japanese steel industry
+Establishment of the Group and development of business foundation for the growth of Japanese industry

 • Begins steel casting and forging business